Pallapay Price Down 0.1% Over Last Week (PALLA)

-Pallapay (PALLA) traded 0.2% higher against the U.S. dollar during the 1 day period ending at 15:00 PM E.T. on September 28th.
-In the last week, Pallapay has traded 0.1% lower against the U.S. dollar.
-Pallapay has a market cap of $8.06 million and approximately $83,066.00 worth of Pallapay was traded on exchanges in the last day.
-One Pallapay coin can currently be bought for approximately $0.0106 or 0.00000054 BTC on cryptocurrency exchanges.
+Pallapay (PALLA) traded 0.2% higher against the US dollar during the 24 hour period ending at 13:00 PM ET on September 29th.
+One Pallapay coin can currently be bought for approximately $0.0106 or 0.00000055 BTC on major exchanges.
+Over the last seven days, Pallapay has traded 0.1% lower against the US dollar.
+Pallapay has a total market cap of $8.06 million and $83,066.00 worth of Pallapay was traded on exchanges in the last 24 hours.

 - Lumi Credits (LUMI) traded 1.4% higher against the dollar and now trades at $0.0108 or 0.00000055 BTC.